 Sensitivity assessment.
 Resistance has been assessed as 'Medium'.
 Resilience as 'High'.
 The sensitivity of this biotope to a change in emergence is considered as 'Low'.

-Wave exposure changesHigh(local)Q: Medium A
+Wave exposure changesHighHigh(local)Q: High A: High C: HighQ: High A

-Q: Medium A: High C: High
+HIgn Q: High A: High C: High Not sensitive